jacquesfu/laravel4cheatsheet/basic.md

-# Laravel Cheat Sheet
+# Laravel 4 Cheat Sheet

-This is a guide on how to setup and use laravel.
+This is a quick reference for Laravel 4.

 ## Simple Database
 Path: app/config/database.php